 Interested students should contact the pre-law advising office well before their anticipated application to law school.
-Pre-law information is available on the bulletin board outside the academic offices in Lowenstein, room 924.

 Martino Hall, 45 Columbus Avenue